Hell1on/SelfAssessment/Skills/Programming.md

   - identifier: 🖐️ used
   - variable: 🖐️ used
   - constant: 🖐️ used
-  - scalar: 👂 heard
+  - scalar: 🖐️ used
-  - literal: 🎓 known
+  - literal: 🖐️ used
   - expression: 🖐️ used
-  - heap
+  - heap: 🖐️ used
   - function: 🖐️ used
-  - procedure: 👂 heard
+  - procedure: 🖐️ used
   - method: 🖐️ used
-  - class: 👂 heard
+  - class: 🖐️ used
-  - prototype: 👂 heard
+  - prototype: 🖐️ used
-  - event: 👂 heard
+  - event: 🖐️ used
   - type: 🖐️ used
   - primitive types: 🖐️ used
   - reference types: 🖐️ used